Ethical Issues in Clinical Practice

 This section provides educational resources on ethical issues related to child and adolescent psychiatric clinical practice.

 Abuse and Neglect Reporting

-At times, the ethical principle of confidentiality will conflict with other critical ethical principles.
+At times, the ethical principle of confidentiality may appear to be in conflict with beneficence.
 These conflicts might arise when a child and adolescent psychiatrist (CAP) obtains information concerning suspected child maltreatment (i.e., child abuse or neglect).
-This information that might be needed to end child maltreatment and protect children.
 Each state has a system in place to receive and respond to reports of suspected child maltreatment.
-CAPs are expected to know what standards apply in their state of practice and must report any form of suspected child maltreatment that falls within those standards.
+CAPs are considered to be mandated reporters and are expected to know what standards apply in their state of practice and must report any form of suspected child maltreatment that falls within those standards.